ttntm/ttntm/src/blog/2025/67-fauna-to-supabase.md

 ## Updating the Web Applications

 recept0r is built using Vue 3 with TypeScript, thanks to a complete rewrite in 2021.
-Updating the back end functions lead to matching changes in the front end code, mostly affecting Vuex actions.
-Changes to actual UI components were mostly handled using search and replace, and TypeScript made errors visible immediately.
+Updating the back end functions led to matching changes in the front end code, mostly affecting Vuex actions.
+Changes to actual UI components were handled using search and replace, and TypeScript made errors visible immediately.

 Supabase's RLS caused me quite a bit of pain when I started to working on `insert`/`update` operations, but - as mentioned above - I eventually figured out how to properly initialize the SDK and how to set up permissive policies for my tables.